dcvezzani/browsercms/README.markdown

 ## Getting Started
 See the [Getting Started](https://github.com/browsermedia/browsercms/wiki/Getting-Started) guide for instructions on how to install and start a project with BrowserCMS.
 If you have a Rails project already, you may consider simply [adding BrowserCms to your project](https://github.com/browsermedia/browsercms/wiki/Adding-BrowserCMS-to-an-existing-Rails-project) instead.

+## Why did I fork?
+First, I want to use BrowserCms to provide some core functionality for a client's web application.
+It has more advanced database functionality and is beyond the scope of simply using a WordPress site.
+I wanted to use Ruby on Rails and I wanted to have some rich features built in from the get go.
+BrowserCms doesn't have everything, but I feel it's one of the more complete RoR Cms tools available.

+I will be documenting my journey through BrowserCms in the blog, [Mighty Metal Grapes](http://mighty-metal-grapes.blogspot.com/).

 ## Cloning the Branch
 At this time, do not use master to develop enhancements for BrowserCms.
 Please use the '3.5.x' branch.